munificent/craftinginterpreters/book/control-flow.md

 that express the semantics of the `for` loop, like the hand-desugared example I showed you earlier.

-The code is a little simpler if we work backwards, so we start with the increment clause.
+The code is a little simpler if we work backward, so we start with the increment clause.

 ^code for-desugar-increment (2 before, 1 after)